 Community Reading Tent (CRT)

-The library regularly organizes CRT in the communities as a drive to make the reading and literate materials available to especially the underprivileged communities within the City.
-It is normally organized in rotational basis to cover all the five administrative Division Urban Councils within Kampala city.
-The focus is to interface, inspire and invoke the literate and creative potentials deep inside these communities.
-It is organized and equipped for all age groups within the community.
+The library regularly organizes CRTs in the communities as a drive to sensitize communities about the relevance of reading and the available reading spaces & information resources at the KCCA libraries in Kampala.
+Majority of the CRTs target underprivileged communities within the City.
+The focus is to interface, inspire and invoke the literate and create potentials to love reading deep inside these communities.
+This intervention is intended to nurture a culture of reading among the communities.